karanJ2212/portfolio/README.md

 # Portfolio

-This is  mobile version of  portfolio, designed as per the requirements of the project.
+This is portfolio webite, It has desktop and mobile verson.
+Designed as per the requirements of the figma design provided by Microverse.
 It is designed using HTML and CSS .
-It contains Introduction, projects skills and about page
+It contains Introduction, projects skills and about page.

 ## Built With